MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 ### Pattern C: Develop Power Platform Connectors to enable customer-driven copilots in Copilot Studio

-Copilot Studio offers a robust platform for customers to create low-code AI apps that can respond to common user queries, using data from their organization as well as Microsoft and third-party data sources.
-Copilot Studio leverages Power Platform Connectors to bring in data from potentially any source, where there are more than 500 connectors today.
+Copilot Studio enables customers to create low-code AI apps that can respond to common user queries, using data from their organization and Microsoft and partner data sources.
+Copilot Studio uses Power Platform Connectors to bring in data from potentially any source, where there are more than 500 connectors today.
 As an ISV you can create connectors to your data and services, to empower your customers to create their own internal copilots and AI apps, grounded in ISV data.

-These AI apps can be surfaced to end users across a variety of platforms, including websites, mobile apps, Microsoft Teams, or any channel supported by the Azure Bot Framework.
+These AI apps can be surfaced to end users across various platforms, including websites, mobile apps, Microsoft Teams, or any channel supported by the Azure Bot Framework.

 :::image type="content" source="media/isv-genai-pattern-power-platform-connectors-c.png" alt-text="A flowchart shows 'Copilot Studio plugin' linking to 'Microsoft Graph data,' 'Other data sources,' and 'Power Platform connectors,' which connect to an 'ISV app' via 'Plugins.'":::

 **Example scenarios:**

-- ISVs looking to provide a chat bot experience to their customers, within their existing applications, which can respond to questions a as well as turn conversations into actions.
+- ISVs looking to provide a chat bot experience to their customers, within their existing applications, which can respond to questions and turn conversations into actions.
 - Users asking questions within your application and receiving answers grounded in ISV, Microsoft, or customer data sources.
-- Create customer connector from your existing APIs and convert it to plugin leveraging copilot studio allowing these APIs to be called from a chat bot with natural language interface.
+- Create customer connector from your existing APIs and convert it to plugin using Copilot Studio allowing these APIs to be called from a chat bot with natural language interface.
 - Convert existing Power Automate flows into plugins that can be called from Microsoft copilot chat to perform actions and retrieve information.
 - Access data through natural language interface from enterprise systems such as Zendesk, GitHub, and Salesforce through these connectors in Power Platform.

 **Partner Advantage:**

-- Harness the power of existing Microsoft and third-party connectors to enhance and enrich your application effortlessly.
+- Harness the power of existing Microsoft and non-Microsoft connectors to enhance and enrich your application effortlessly.
-- Expedite plugin development by leveraging Power Platform custom connector approach for swift and efficient integration.
+- Expedite plugin development by applying Power Platform custom connector approach for swift and efficient integration.
 - Enhance time-to-value through the low-code capabilities of Copilot Studio.
 - Gain a competitive edge by integrating AI capabilities into your app with minimal coding.